hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-firmware-updates-part-2-interaction-in-operating-modes.md

 ---
 title: "HPE firmware updates: Part 2 – Interaction in operating modes"
 date: 2020-08-20T11:38:44.224Z
+featuredBlog: false
+priority: null
 author: François Donzé
-tags: ["ilo-restful-api","firmware","uefi","redfish"]
-authorimage: "/img/blogs/Avatar6.svg"
+authorimage: /img/fdz-photoprofile.png
-featuredBlog: false
-priority:
-thumbnailimage:
+thumbnailimage: null
+tags:
+  - ilo-restful-api
+  - firmware
+  - uefi
+  - redfish
 ---
 ## Introduction
 In [my first blog](/blog/hpe-firmware-updates-part-1-file-types-and-smart-components) post regarding how to deal with HPE firmware upgrades, I discussed the main objects involved:

--	Firmware binary types
+* Firmware binary types

--	Smart Components (SC)
+* Smart Components (SC)

--	Update agents including Runtime Agents
+* Update agents including Runtime Agents

 In this article, I will explain the interaction between these objects when used in three different operating modes.

 ## Firmware update operating modes
 The different firmware binary types, Smart Components (SC), the iLO Repository, Installation Queue and Runtime Agents allow for several operating modes on different network topologies.
 The presence (or lack thereof) of an operating system (OS), increases the complexity of this multi-dimensional matrix.
 The operating mode classifications presented below are based on the presence (or absence) of an operating system in the server and the server’s connectivity to the management network.
 The operating system may be one of the following types:

--	Standard production OS (Red Hat, Suse, Windows, ESX, etc.)
+* Standard production OS (Red Hat, Suse, Windows, ESX, etc.)

--	Deployment or maintenance helper (WinPE, [Linux LiveCD](https://livecdlist.com/), SPP iso DvD)
+* Deployment or maintenance helper (WinPE, [Linux LiveCD](https://livecdlist.com/), SPP iso DvD)

 Before covering these different operating modes, let me give you a quick recap of the objects you would find present in a typical HPE infrastructure ready to be updated.